rayngnpc/lms-scraper-cookies/README.md

 *   Step 1: Navigate and Open Developer Tools
 Open your web browser (e.g., Chrome, Firefox).
-Go to the Mercy University LMS login page (e.g., https://mercyuni-lms.example.com).
+Go to the University LMS login page (e.g., https://uni-lms.example.com).
 Right-click anywhere on the login page and select "Inspect" or "Inspect Element" to open the browser's developer tools.

 *   Step 2: Prepare the Network Tab